MultiCraft/repixture/mods/rp_mobs/API.md

   * `death`: When mob dies
   * `damage`: When mob takes damage
   * `eat`: When mob eats (not yet implemented)
 * `entity_definition`: Entity definition table.
-It may contain this custom fucntion:
+It may contain this custom function:
   * `_on_capture(self, capturer)`: Called when a mob capture is attempted by capturer (a player).
                                      Triggered by `rp_mobs.handle_capture`
 * `animations`: Table of available mob animations